 At this point Piramal, which is top glass manufacturer for perfumeries and pharmaceutical companies in the U.S., has 15 business days within which to respond to the OSHA citations.
 The company can either comply with the citations and pay the fines assessed, contest OSHA’s findings or request a meeting with the OSHA area director.

-Contact a St Louis Workers Compensation Lawyer at Brown & Brown Attorneys at Law
+Contact a St Louis Workers Compensation Lawyer or Work-Machine Lawyer at Brown & Brown Attorneys at Law

 If you have been hurt at work or have developed an occupational illness, contact a St Louis workers compensation lawyer at Brown & Brown Attorneys at Law.
 We have a long-standing commitment to serving our clients, and we are experienced at aggressively defending our clients’ rights in any legal setting.